Expedition

 • Free use of rubber boots and snowshoes.

-• Transfers and baggage handling between the airport, hotels and ship only for those passengers on the group flights to Longyearbyen.
+• Transfers and baggage handling between the airport, hotels and ship only for those passengers on the group flights to and from Longyearbyen.

 • All miscellaneous service taxes and port charges throughout the programme.